Patti is a Certified Dietary Manager and Certified Restaurant Manager. Her knowledge is based on her nutritional training and experiences.

 - Cilantro, also known as Chinese parsley or Mexican parsley, looks like parsley with flat leaves.
 This herb is best used with spicy foods like tomatillo salsa and chimichurri.
 It's the perfect topping for pad Thai and tacos.

-- Dill or dillweed, has a tangy grassy flavor.
-It is an herb often used in pickling.
+- Dill or dillweed has a tangy grassy flavor.
+It's an herb often used in pickling.
 Used sparingly, freshly chopped dill goes well with fish, steamed vegetables, sauces, soups, salads, and egg dishes.
-As a garnish, it enhances the flavor of salmon and steak dishes.
+As a garnish, it enhances the flavor of salmon and steak dishes very well.

 - Rosemary has a strong pine-like flavor and should be used cautiously when cooking.
 It is an attractive herb when the leaves are chopped and sprinkled on roasted vegetables tossed in olive oil.
-An herb that is excellent when paired with chicken, fish, and pork chops.
+It's an herb that is excellent when paired with chicken, fish and pork chops.
+The leaves of the plant give off a mustard-like aroma when they are roasted with meats or vegetables, along with a charred wood scent that complements barbecued foods.
 Use the whole branch along with its purple flowers for a garnish that is both bold and beautiful.

 - Thyme comes in a wide variety of flavors that differ slightly.
-Use the whole sprig or chop the leaves and sprinkle on meat, pizza, steamed vegetables, soups, salads, sauces, and marinades.
+It is characterized by a woody stem paired with leaf or flower clusters.
+Use the whole sprig or chop the leaves and sprinkle on meat, pizza, steamed vegetables, soups, salads, sauces and marinades.